nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 It is up to the author of each stage to decide which execution modes are supported.
 Options are: CPU, GPU or both.
 As mentioned previously the default execution mode is GPU, authors of stages which require a GPU do not need to make any changes to their stage definitions.

 ### DataFrames and Tensors
-With the selection of the execution mode comes an implies selection of DataFrame and tensor types.
-In GPU mode Morpheus will use cuDF DataFrames and tensors are represented as CuPy `cupy.ndarray`.
-In CPU mode Morpheus will use pandas DataFrames and NumPy `numpy.ndarray`.
+With the selection of the execution mode implies selection of DataFrame and tensor types.
+In GPU mode Morpheus will use [cuDF](https://docs.rapids.ai/api/cudf/stable/) DataFrames and tensors are represented as [CuPy](https://cupy.dev/) `ndarray` objects.
+In CPU mode Morpheus will use [pandas](https://pandas.pydata.org/) DataFrames and [NumPy](https://numpy.org/) `ndarray` objects.

 |Mode|DataFrame|Tensor|
 | -- | ------- | ---- |